Byron Beck (blogger): Personal life

 Beck and his partner Juan Martinez were plaintiffs in Martinez v.
 Kulongoski, the lawsuit challenging Measure 36's inclusion on the 2004 ballot.
 On January 14, 2009, the Oregon Supreme Court denied petition to hear Martinez v.
 Kulongoski.
 In May 2014, after Michael McShane decided to overturn the state's ban on same-sex marriage, Beck posted a tweet which read: "Just asked Juan Martinez to marry me in front of Jamie Wilson & FOX12 cameras.
 JUAN SAID YES! #bigday".
 The couple were married by Attorney General Ellen Rosenblum on May 30, 2015.

 For more than a dozen years, Beck has attended the Harvest Dinner, an annual event which provides food and medical and hygiene services to homeless and underserved residents.
-Beck competed in the Celebrity Crab Cracking competition at the Portland Seafood & Wine Festival in 2013 and 2014 and was runner-up in 2014.
+Beck competed in the Celebrity Crab Cracking competition at the Portland Seafood and Wine Festival in 2013 and 2014 and was runner-up in 2014.